tolgadevsec/PHP-Security-Cheatsheet/README.md

 ```

 # HTTP Security Headers
 The [header](https://secure.php.net/manual/en/function.header.php) function can be used to specify security headers.
-The following table lists the supported.
+The following table lists the supported security headers:
-security headers:

 | Security Header  | Description |
 | ------------- | ------------- |